dscho/pagefind-xkcd-demo/content/comics/2020-3-30-pathogen-resistance.md

 Voice (off-panel right): Hooray!

-Voice 2 (off-panel right): I hate lungs.
+Voice 2 (off-panel right): I *hate* lungs.

 [Close-up of bacteriophage "head".]

-Bacteriophage: Then, all of a sudden, humans everywhere just...stopped.
+Bacteriophage: Then, all of a sudden, humans everywhere just...*stopped*.
 They stopped working, stopped seeing friends.

 [Megan is sitting on a couch with a remote control in her hand, watching a flat screen TV.
 Cueball is at a sink with a mirror, washing his hands under hot water indicated by heat lines coming up from his hands.
 They are facing away from each other.
 Again speech is come from off-panel left and right with speech lines]

-Voice (off-panel left): What are they doing?
+Voice (off-panel left): What are they *doing*?

 Bacteriophage (off-panel right): Nothing!